TV Setup - Local TV using an antenna

 Look for antenna mounting locations under one hundred feet from the first TV set in your home.
 Most retail stores such as Walmart, Target, Home Deport, Lowes and more sell RG 6 coax in lengths of 6ft; 10ft; 25ft ; 50ft; and 100 feet.

 It is best to use one cable for the main run to the TV set (or TV / DVR splitter).
 In other words, do not use two 50 foot cables connected together for a 100 foot cable run.
-Every connection lowers the TV signal.
+Every connection weakens the TV signal sent to your TV.

 This is important to remember when setting up your TV.
 While watching TV you will use the DISPLAY NUMBER like Channel 6.
-But when looking at the TV towers and channel frequencies, you need to work with the stations PHYSICAL NUMBER, say 26.
-So Channel 6 in Orlando is not VHF, because it really transmits on channel 26.1.
+But when looking at the TV towers and channel frequencies, you need to work with the stations PHYSICAL NUMBER, say 28.
+So Channel 6 is not VHF, because it really transmits on channel 28.1.

 As added fun, analog could only have one station per channel number.
 Our rascally digital specifications allow for each channel number to have multiple TV stations.